lenskit/lkbuild/README.md

     lkbuild fetch-data -d ml-20m

-You can also install into a Python environment with:
+You can also install into a Python environment with one of:

+    pip install lenskit-build-helpers
-    lenskit-build-helpers
+    conda install -c lenskit lenskit-build-helpers